vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/classes/Mystic.md

 # Mystic

-Mystics are adventurers whose study of magical secrets has taught them how to cast spells: they are able to cast a larger number of increasingly powerful spells as they advance in level.
+Mystics are adventurers who, by innate gift or careful study, have gained the ability to cast spells: they are able to cast a larger number of increasingly powerful spells as they advance in level.

 # Requirements
 None.